Wednesday, May 13, 2026

 22. Christmas Memories 4-patches sewn, need more

-25. True Blue Sew Along (starts 1/15/26) -- all blocks made; starting the strip-pieced corners
+25. True Blue Sew Along (started 1/15/26) -- needs corners sewn to blocks

 29. Kathleen Tracy Mini #1 (pinwheels)